Skip to main content

 Phyletic role in ABC method

-Warwick and Clarke (1994) have shown that the ABC response in macrobenthos results from (i) a shift in the proportions of different phyla present in communities, some phyla having larger-bodied species than others, and (ii) a shift in the relative distributions of abundance and biomass among species within the Polychaeta but not within any of the other major phyla (Mollusca, Crustacea, Echinodermata).
+Warwick & Clarke (1994) have shown that the ABC response in macrobenthos results from (i) a shift in the proportions of different phyla present in communities, some phyla having larger-bodied species than others, and (ii) a shift in the relative distributions of abundance and biomass among species within the Polychaeta but not within any of the other major phyla (Mollusca, Crustacea, Echinodermata).
 The shift within polychaetes reflects the substitution of larger-bodied by smaller-bodied species, and not a change in the average size of individuals within a species.
 In most instances the phyletic changes reinforce the trend in species substitutions within the polychaetes, to produce the overall ABC response, but in some cases they may work against each other.
 In cases where the ABC method has not succeeded as a measure of the pollution status of marine macrobenthic communities, it is because small non-polychaete species have been dominant.
 Prior to the Amoco Cadiz oil-spill, small ampeliscid amphipods (Crustacea) were present at the Pierre Noire sampling station in relatively high abundance ( Dauvin (1984) ), and their disappearance after the spill confounded the ABC plots ( Ibanez & Dauvin (1988) ).
 It was the erratic presence of large numbers of small amphipods (Corophium) or molluscs (Hydrobia) which confounded these plots in the Wadden Sea ( Beukema (1988) ).
 These small non-polychaetous species are not an indication of polluted conditions, as Beukema points out.
 Indications of pollution or disturbance detected by this method for marine macrobenthos should therefore be viewed with caution if the species responsible for the polluted configurations are not polychaetes.

 W statistics